ndrean/phoenix_solid/README.md

 You can connect to a Livebook.
 You can connect to the database as the cluster shares the same Docker network.
 This enables you not to open the Postgres database.

 <img width="626" alt="Screenshot 2023-07-25 at 17 02 24" src="https://github.com/ndrean/phoenix_solid/assets/6793008/1e3b896c-c85e-42cf-abff-c612616e78de">

+To communicate with the Phoenix app, you need authenticated websocket.
+An authentication is proposed (Google One Tap, using a Magic link login <https://johnelmlabs.com/posts/magic-link-auth> or anonymous account).

 <details><summary>Authenticate websockets</summary>
 We first generate a `Phoenix.Token`.
 When we use the embedded SPA, we pass this "user token" into the `conn.assigns` from a Phoenix controller and it will be available in the HTML "root.html.heex" template.
 It is hard coded, attached to the `window` object so Javascript is able to read it.
 For the backend Liveview, we pass it into a session so available in the `Phoenix.LiveView.mount/3` callback.
 The embedded version will be declared via a dataset `phx-hook` and rendered in a dedicated component.
 For the fullpage version, a controller will `Plug.Conn.send_resp` the compiled "index.html" file of the SPA.
 In the controller, we hard code the token (available in the "conn.assigns") into this file.
 Then Javascript will be able to read it and use it.